 Compensation: Highly competitive salary is based on a fixed scale dependent on years of experience.
 PILP offers an excellent benefits package, including vacation and leave policies, fully employer-paid health benefits, and a generous employer-contributed retirement plan.

-How to Apply: Please send a resume, legal writing sample (e.g., trial or appellate brief) and list of three professional references to email@example.com, attention: Linda Hill.
+How to Apply: Please send a cover letter, resume, legal writing sample (e.g., trial or appellate brief), and list of three professional references to firstname.lastname@example.org, attention: Linda Hill.
 The position will remain open until filled.
-However, we encourage early submission of applications as screening for interviews will commence in March.

 Electronic applications are preferred but, if necessary, you may mail materials to the attention of Linda Hill.
 No telephone calls please.